Top tips on how to show a landlord you will be a good tenant

 3. Ask responsible questions

-Ask questions that show you will be a responsible tenant.
+Ask questions that show you will be a responsible tenant and understand the importance of looking after the property.
 For example, you could ask:

 • What day does the recycling get collected?